eoncarlyle/portfolio-website/WebRoot/markdown/mnos-and-capex-tradeoffs.md

 Carriers/mobile network operators (MNOs) do not have this luxury.
-For example, the LTE wireless standard is optimised for performance at a 3.1 mile cell radius, which requires cell towers roughly 5.3 miles apart from each other in a hexagonal grid [^cox].
-While Google and Meta can spread workloads across planet-scale fleets of servers and network infrastructure, carriers need to have cell sites wherever they intend to serve customers: the modern consumer expects and modern life demands cell coverage in all but the most remote corners of America.
+For example, the LTE wireless standard is optimised for performance at a 3.1 mile cell radius, which requires cell towers roughly 5.3 miles apart from each other in a hexagonal grid.[^cox] While Google and Meta can spread workloads across planet-scale fleets of servers and network infrastructure, carriers need to have cell sites wherever they intend to serve customers: the modern consumer expects and modern life demands cell coverage in all but the most remote corners of America.
 As of December 31st of 2023, this meant that T-Mobile operated 128,000 cell sites in order to reach 98% of Americans.[^t-mobile-2023-10K] Building